-Speaking of Size: What Shape Should I Get?
+What Shape Dutch Oven Should I Get?

-The oval Dutch oven may look like it can accommodate the whole chicken and larger meat, but a round Dutch oven of at least 5.5 quarts will cook meat just as easily.
+The oval Dutch oven may look like it can accommodate the whole chicken and larger meat, but a round Dutch oven of at least 5.5 quarts will cook the meat just as easily.

 Round Dutch ovens have a key advantage over the oval-shaped ovens: They sit better on the burners.
 Sitting well on the burners will ensure the even distribution of heat.